IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ```
     ![image](https://github.com/user-attachments/assets/6e76ac2d-bf80-41c2-895b-53050d4cbbbf)

-16. Here is a quick explanation of the Service yaml
+16. Here is a quick explanation of the Service YAML

-    ??? info "Service yaml explanation"
+    ??? info "Service YAML explanation"

-        - **Line 2** shows its a service yaml
+        - **Line 2** shows its a service YAML

         - **Line 4** shows the name of the service (`lab1-service`)